-Meeting at COP27 in Sharm El-Sheikh, Egypt on November 16 2022, a broad coalition of 18 governments — led by the two polar and mountain nations of Chile and Iceland — joined together to create a new high-level group ‘Ambition on Melting Ice on Sea-level Rise and Mountain Water Resources’.
+Meeting at COP27 in Sharm El-Sheikh, Egypt on 16 November 2022, a broad coalition of 20 governments — led by the two polar and mountain nations of Chile and Iceland — joined together to create a new high-level group ‘Ambition on Melting Ice: On Sea-level Rise and Mountain Water Resources’.
 The “AMI” group aims to ensure impacts of cryosphere loss are understood by political leaders and the public, and not only within mountain and polar regions, but throughout the planet.

 Climate change already has caused dramatic changes in the global cryosphere, Earth’s snow and ice regions.
 Severe impacts are already occurring in relation to water shortages from shrinking glaciers and snowpack; global sea-level rise due to loss of ice from ice sheets, glaciers and ocean warming; and landslides triggered by permafrost thaw.
 Lives and livelihoods are threatened by, and some already lost from, these changes.
 Indigenous peoples in both the Arctic and mountain regions have been among the earliest affected.